 WALL-E is one of the greatest Disney movies of all time and yes, I will go to bat on that.
 Even without much dialogue, it somehow imparts an important message about taking care of our planet—with a sweet love story on the side!
 Genius.

-Juno is a super powerful coming-of-age story about a teenage girl who is forced to make some very adult decisions.
-And I don't think it gets said enough but Rainn Wilson as the convenience store clerk is the cherry on top of it all.
+Juno is a super powerful coming-of-age story about a teenager who is forced to make some very adult decisions.
+And I don't think it gets said enough, but Rainn Wilson as the convenience store clerk is the cherry on top of it all.

 NGL, after seeing this Oscar-winning film, I think we all wished we could turn into Avatars.
 And who knows, maybe by the time the year 2154 rolls around (psst, yeah, that's when the movie is set), we'll be able to?